tanush077/Query_Assistant/Contributing.md

-# Contributing to GUIApplication
+# Contributing to QueryAssistant

-Thank you for your interest in contributing to GUIApplication!
+Thank you for your interest in contributing to QueryAssistant!
 Your contributions are highly appreciated.
 Please take a moment to read this document to understand how you can contribute to the project.

 ## Table of Contents